awslabs/multi-model-server/mms/tests/README.md

 ## Pre-requisites

-You will need some additional Python modules to run the unit tests, integration tests and linting.
+You will need some additional Python modules to run the unit tests and linting.

 ```bash
 pip install mock pytest pylint